To keep seniors safe at home, Medicare expands telemedicine

 “It helps us prevent the spread of the virus,” said Medicare administrator Seema Verma.

 For seniors who don’t navigate technology, relatives or friends can assist.
 “If it’s your mom, you may need to go over to her house to help her do this,” said Verma.
-Bring your smartphone.
+Bring your smartphone — but remember, don’t visit if you’re feeling sick.

 Risk of serious illness from the coronavirus is greater for older people and those with underlying health problems such as lung conditions, diabetes or heart problems.
 Many Medicare beneficiaries are managing chronic health issues that put them at heightened risk.
 The telemedicine expansion is geared directly to this vulnerable group.